Realytics/immutable-record-typings/README.md

 import { Comment } from './Comment';

 // we use PascalCase because of names conflicts issue in records -
-// for example groupBy field will not work, because Record already has groupBy method export interface Post {
+// for example, a groupBy field will not work, because Record already has the groupBy method export interface Post {
   Title: string;
   Author: User;